-Prior to 2018, as detailed in New Hope's previous 2008 LWMP, water quality cash dedications relied on the use of a water quality pond design program called PONDSIZE to determine the size of a hypothetical pond recommended to treat runoff from the development in question.
-The use of this model required input on the area of the proposed development, how much of the site will be covered by impervious surfaces (such as rooftops, driveways, and streets), and the capability of non-impervious areas to absorb precipitation.
-Depending on the land use proposed for the development, the area of the hypothetical pond (acres) in the model output is then multiplied by the appropriate unit land cost and the pond volume is multiplied by the unit pond volume cost.
+The method of cash dedication calculation proposed in the draft plan relies on the use of a water quality pond design program called PONDSIZE to determine the size of a hypothetical pond recommended to treat runoff from the development in question.
+This model requires input on the area of the proposed development, how much of the site will be covered by impervious surfaces (such as rooftops, driveways, and streets), and the capability of non-impervious areas to absorb precipitation.
+The output of the PONDSIZE model provides information on the surface area of the pond at normal water level, the volume of the standing water pool in the pond (i.e. between the normal water level and the bottom of the pond), and the mean depth of the standing water pool.
+Depending on the land use proposed for the development, the area of the hypothetical pond (acres) in the model output is then multiplied by the appropriate unit land cost (see Section 6.7 for unit costs) and the pond volume (in cubic yards) is multiplied by the unit pond volume cost.
 The two costs are summed.
+A cost for appurtenances is then added which is 20% of the sum of the land and pond volume cost or \$4,000, whichever is less.
+The total of the pond area cost, the pond volume cost, and the appurtenance cost is the total cash dedication for the development.